kdheepak/blog/content/06-mac-tweaks.md

+---
-Title:Mac OSX Tweaks
+title: Mac OSX Tweaks
-Category:blog
+category: blog
-Date:2015-03-21 19:00
+date: 2015-03-21 19:00
-Tags:OSX
+tags: OSX
-Summary:OSX is more customizable that you think.
+summary: OSX is more customizable that you think.
 Here are a bunch of tweaks that I found useful.
 Since I've posted this, I've maintained a updated version of these tweaks along with my dotfiles on GitHub ...
-Alias:/blog/mac-osx-tweaks/
+alias: /blog/mac-osx-tweaks/
+---

 # Update